Editor’s note: This article has been updated to correct a claim that only one faculty member taught in the physics department.

 “It’s much more stressful now,” Lobo said.
 “I don’t get the professor for the entire class period.
 I thought I came [to Drake] for a bigger [learning] environment.”

-Many other students who were involved with the physics department dropped their major or transferred to other colleges with better physics programs.
+Many other students who were involved with the physics department dropped their major or transferred to other colleges with different physics programs.

 These cuts have also affected incoming Drake students who may wish to pursue physics for their college education.